 - Protects the stomach – The addition of acid malate helps protect you from acid buildup and from your stomach lining thinning away.

-- Helps your krebs cycle – Get ready for technical jargon, This is the sequence of reactions by which moist living cells generate energy during the process of aerobic respiration.
-It takes place in the mitochondria, consuming oxygen, producing carbon dioxide and water as waste products and converting ADP to energy rich ATP.
-In other words it helps boost your energy levels.
+- Helps your Krebs cycle – Get ready for technical jargon, This is the sequence of reactions by which most living cells generate energy during the process of aerobic respiration.
+It takes place in the mitochondria, consuming oxygen, producing carbon dioxide and water as waste products, and converting ADP to energy-rich ATP.
+In other words, it helps boost your energy levels.